PeterTian96/probability-and-inference-portfolio-tian-zhengqi/02-monte-carlo-error.md/Writeup.md

 <p>
-  Fourth, we need apply the functions of absolute error and relative erro function to find two types of error.
+  Fourth, we need apply the functions of absolute error and relative error function to find two types of errors.
 Calculate error as:
 </p>

     Absolute Error=|p̂−p|